-Have a Commercial Lease Expiry?
+Have An Upcoming Commercial Lease Expiry?
 Here’s What To Do Next …

 A commercial lease expiry is one of those things that can creep up on you and can be costly without the right preparation and advice.
-So if you have an upcoming lease expiry, follow these four tips to help you get the best results.
+So if you have an upcoming commercial lease expiry, follow these four tips to get the best results.

 1. Start early